m3h0w/revent/src/markdown-pages/principles.md

-2. **Immediacy
+# 2. Immediacy

-*A direct experience of the world in the dance of being and becoming.
+*A direct experience of the world in the dance of being and becoming.*

 Immediate experience is that which isn’t mediated by words or symbols: it is the direct experience of the world and of each other before we repackage it in language.
 In the immediate experience,we are all equal participants in the dance of being and becoming, and we seek to meet ourselves and each other there.
 One way immediacy is expressed in practice is by withdrawing from the need to take a photograph by recognizing that this intention is connected with the future.
 Instead, we can choose to stay fully present in the experience itself.
 Let's meet each other in the now!